-Santa Fe Crater - The Santa Fe impact structure was discovered in 2005, when a researcher stopped to look at a road cut along State Hwy 475, between Santa Fe and Hyde Memorial State Park.
-Shattercones were found over an area of at least 3 square kilometers (Fackelman et al., 2007).
+Santa Fe Crater - The Santa Fe impact structure was discovered in 2005, when Tim McElvain stopped to look at a road cut along State Hwy 475, between Santa Fe and Hyde Memorial State Park.
+Shattercones were found over an area of at least 3 square kilometers (Fackelman et al., 2007, 2008).
 The Earth Impact Database records the site as between 6 and 13 km in diameter and less than 1.2 billion years old.
 The shattercone region represents a portion of the central uplift.
 Though heavily weathered, the structure is exposed on the surface.
-It is preserved in the igneous rocks of the Sangre de Cristo Mtns.
+It is preserved in the igneous rocks of the Sangre de Cristo Mountains.

 Evidence of Impact Origin